Explains why decode-heavy LLM serving is often memory-bound and how KV-cache design, batching, PagedAttention, and speculative decoding improve scale.

 Production tip: Monitor GPU KV-cache usage, prefill backlog, and decode queue depth together.
 High KV usage plus rising TTFT usually means memory pressure is capping concurrency.
 Low KV usage with idle compute means you're leaving throughput on the table.

-Throughput and latency are two corners of a third constraint that the business actually cares about: cost per token.
+Throughput and latency are two corners of a third constraint that the business cares about: cost per token.
 These three pull against each other, and picking where to sit on that triangle is the central job of an inference engineer.

 Cost per token is simpler than it looks.
 If you rent a GPU at a fixed hourly rate and it sustains some number of tokens per second, then: